-ASC BEACH, OSIRIAN PROCESSES & GOD BODY
+with ASC BEACH, OSIRIAN PROCESSES & GOD BODY

-by artist CRICE
+artworks by CRICE

 When I was 10, I looped an orange extension cord around my neck, cinched it tight against my throat, and stepped off the back of the grey corduroy couch in our basement.
 I dangled in the air for a moment, legs thrashing, before the knots gave out because I couldn’t tie for shit.
 I couldn’t tie a tie (and still can’t) and my shoelaces were always raggedy from coming loose and getting stepped on.
 I’d been in Boy Scouts for all of a week, uniformed up with a bunch of white boys who liked fishing and camping and the “great” outdoors, so I dropped that in a hurry, never got my knot patch or whatever.